 Reviews

-- Capterra users praise it for its effectiveness in driving targeted traffic (4.5 out of 5 stars)
+- Capterra: 4.5/5 – praised for its effectiveness in driving targeted traffic

 Facebook Ads Manager is a platform for creating and managing ads on Facebook, Instagram, Messenger, and the Audience Network.